 What is the Achilles tendon?

-The Achilles tendon connects the calf muscle to the heel bone.
-It lets you rise up on your toes and push off when you walk or run.
+The Achilles tendon is the largest tendon in the body.
+It allows you to rise up on your toes and push off while walking or running.

-- Achilles tendinopathy.
 This refers to tiny tears (microtears) in the tissue in and around the tendon.
 These tears are caused by overuse.
-Achilles tendinopathy is also often called Achilles tendinitis.
+This is often called Achilles tendinitis.

-Problems with the Achilles tendon may seem to happen suddenly.
-But usually they are the result of many tiny tears in the tendon that have happened over time.
+Problems with this tendon may seem to happen suddenly.
+But in most cases they are the result of many tiny tears in the tendon that have happened over time.

 What are the symptoms?